FilipeChagasDev/Tetris/README.md

 The "serif.ttf" file contains the font used for rendering text in this program, and it must be in the same directory as the compiled executable.

-This project was developed in Linux and has not been tested on other platforms.
+This project was developed in Debian and Ubuntu, and has not been tested on other platforms.

 ## Compile and Run